 I will do more posts on this most fascinating and important of subjects over time.
 But to start, one recommendation if you want to go with wood is to: Consider Dynasty cabinetry in the Vail door style shown.

 You’re looking at a “slab” door in a “full overlay.”
 It’s basically identical to how steel cabinets come together – just in wood.
 Streamlined, not fussy, 50s and 60s Modern.
 There are a number of finishes – and you can match them to the vintage photo I’ve shown.
 I’ll post more as I find them.

 Add the right cabinet pull, or have them notched and go without.
 You could even skip the kick plates and put them on little Danish legs – that would be really Modern.
 Omega can, I believe, even notch out the “air vents” in the sink cabinet, if you want that.

 A couple more notes:

 - This recommendation is for stained finishes only.
-If you want to get new wood cabinets and paint them (like the wall cabinets in this image) — you want to go with MDF doors, which will take paint better.
-I’ll post a bit on that later.
+If you want to get new wood cabinets and paint them (like the wall cabinets in this image) — you may want to consider MDF doors, which may take paint better — ask a pro.